mxsstrong/SlashUX/user_reqs_creator.md

 	1.	upload an object from cloud storage
 		1.	link to cloud storage account
 		1.	select an object using the storage provider's interface
-	1.  upload multiple objects at once
+	1.  upload multiple files at once
-		1.	select multiple objects at once
+		1.	select multiple files at once
 			1.	select a folder/directory with internal structure
 				1.	upload without flattening the internal structure
 			1.	select muliple files with system picker
-		1. add objects one at a time to an upload queue
+		1. add files one at a time to an upload queue
 	1.	review files to be uploaded before upload starts
 		1. initiate upload
 		1. cancel upload